 Raising money for charity can be incredibly fun and very rewarding.
 Even if you’re only able to raise a few pounds the charity will be thankful, and you could always ask your boss if your entire workplace could get involved in your fundraising efforts.

 You could hold a fancy dress day with people donating a pound or two on the day, or you could ask people to sponsor you for something, such as running a marathon or going on a long-distance bicycle ride.
+As bicycle accident injury cases are raising day to day it is important to obey traffic rules while celebrating.
 You don’t necessarily need to do anything exerting though, you could simply hold a cupcake sale or make and sell cards for an annual holiday like Valentine’s Day, Easter or Christmas.

 Look after your home

 Not all of your community efforts need to be difficult; they could involve something as simple as looking after your own home.
+It can be done without depending on others unless required, like King Green for outdoors.
 If you keep your property nice and tidy it can make your street much more attractive, which will help to keep the area prosperous.

-Without being rude or insulting you should also encourage your friends, family and neighbours to do the same – just mowing the lawn and repainting the garden fence could be enough!
+Without being rude or insulting you should also encourage your friends, family and neighbours to do the same – You can also look this website to mow and repaint the garden.

 Pick up litter